StructuresComp/rod-contact-sim/README.md

 ***

 ### Citation
-If our work has helped your research, please cite the following paper.
+If our work has helped your research, please cite the following papers.
 ```
-article{10.1115/1.4050238,
+@article{choi_imc_2021,
     author = {Choi, Andrew and Tong, Dezhong and Jawed, Mohammad K. and Joo, Jungseock},
     title = "{Implicit Contact Model for Discrete Elastic Rods in Knot Tying}",
     journal = {Journal of Applied Mechanics},